Best High Schools for Sports in Every State

 Bottom Line: Mount Carmel High School

-The football team has won 12 state championships and sent such players as Donovan McNabb and Simeon Rice to the NFL.
+The football team has won 15 state championships and sent such players as Donovan McNabb and Simeon Rice to the NFL.
 The hockey team won five state titles and sent Chris Chelios to the Hockey Hall of Fame.
-The baseball and basketball teams each won a championship and produced Denny McLain and Antoine Walker, respectively.
+The baseball and basketball teams have each won championships and produced Denny McLain and Antoine Walker, respectively.

 Overall, the alumni from Mount Carmel have won sports championships in all of the major sports (Super Bowl, Stanley Cup, World Series, NBA championship).
 Not too shabby.